Charged with Intoxication Assault in Texas? Here are Your Next Steps

 Intoxication laws and legislation can be dense and difficult to grasp, but it is important to understand the nuances of intoxication offenses because the penalties they carry can be significantly different.

-When you retain one of our Fort Worth intoxication assault lawyers, we work diligently to defend your future from the time we are retained which might include filing motions to suppress evidence, seeking to exclude testimony and requesting dismissal of the charges.
-If your future is clouded by the specter of criminal charges of Intoxication Assault in Fort Worth, you need a team of Fort Worth DWI attorney to defend your rights.
-Call the Fulgham Law Firm P.C. at 817-886-3078 to schedule a free confidential consultation with a former prosecutor and experienced Fort Worth DWI lawyer.
+If your future is clouded by the specter of criminal charges of intoxication assault or intoxication manslaughter in Fort Worth, you need a Fort Worth DWI attorney to defend your rights.
+Call the Fulgham Law Firm P.C. at 817-877-3030 to request a free confidential consultation with a former prosecutor and experienced Fort Worth DWI lawyer.

 Call us right now to get help.